Figure mortgage refinance review

 Figure’s Trustpilot page paints a much better picture.
-It has a rating of 4.7 out of 5 stars from over 1,000 reviews, with only approximately 5% of customer ratings falling below “Great.”
-Customers are generally satisfied with the speed of the application and approval process and professionalism of the representatives.
+It has a rating of 4.7 out of 5 stars from almost 1,400 reviews, with approximately 7% of customer ratings falling below “Great.”
+Customers are generally satisfied with the speed of the application and approval process and the representatives’ professionalism.

 Pros and cons

 Weigh the good and the bad of using Figure to refinance your loan:

 - Quick close times.
 While many borrowers are facing long turnaround times to close on their refinance, Figure claims that applicants can close in a matter of weeks.

 - Completely online application.
 Apply online without ever leaving home.